jaimeRodriguezg/merecado-libre-app-challenge/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+# Demo

 ## Production on Vercel

-Open XXXXXX with your browser to see the result.
+Open [https://merecado-libre-app-challenge.vercel.app/](https://merecado-libre-app-challenge.vercel.app/) with your browser to see the result.

 ## Authors